-It’s safe to say 2020 has given us plenty of reasons feel stressed or anxious, with many of us feeling the pressures of the pandemic on our health, jobs, relationships and more.
+It’s safe to say the last couple of years have given us plenty of reasons feel stressed or anxious, with many of us feeling the pressures of the pandemic on our health, jobs, relationships and more.

 Stress is a ‘state of threatened homeostasis caused by intrinsic or extrinsic drivers’.
 We react to it by interactions involving an area of the brain called the hypothalamic-pituitary-adrenal (HPA) axis and the autonomic nervous system, which prompts a series of behavioural and physiological responses.

 The reality is our automatic response often isn’t enough and we should also be taking more active steps to improve how we respond to periods of stress.
 Neuroscientists have found that clarity, calmness and improved focus are just a few of the positive short-term effects of meditation.
 Long term effects can include, improved concentration, memory and communication skills.

 Self-care techniques and learning to be present in the moment, have been known to help improve mental health.
 Meditation can come in many forms – it doesn’t have to be sitting crossed legged on the floor with your hands on your knees – it can be anything that helps you to find a moment of calm and stillness.

 A few examples of useful techniques we have found are:

 Although the weather is colder and it’s getting darker earlier, it can be so beneficial to get outside whether that be for a walk, a jog or a run, it’s a good way to charge up your immune system and blow off the cobwebs.